Towellang/Toweldocs/README.md

 ### Other
 Command | Description                                                                 | Implemented?
 --------|-----------------------------------------------------------------------------|--------------
-dump    | Prints the entire stack to the stdout.                                      | moisture (as 'debug') end     | Stops the program, appends a newline to the stdout, and exits with code 0.  | moisture
+dump    | Prints the entire stack to the stdout.                                      | moisture end     | Stops the program, appends a newline to the stdout, and exits with code 0.  | moisture